Martchus/passwordmanager/README.md

 ### Optional dependencies
 * When building any Qt GUI, the library qtutilities is required.
-* When building with Qt Widgets GUI support, the following Qt modules are required (version 5.6 or higher): core gui widgets
+* When building with Qt Widgets GUI support, the following Qt modules are required (version 5.6 or higher): core, gui, widgets
-* When building with support for the experimental Qt Quick GUI, the following Qt/KDE modules are required (version 6.6 or higher): core gui qml quick quickcontrols2 kirigami
+* When building with support for the experimental Qt Quick GUI, the following Qt/KDE modules are required (version 6.6 or higher): core, gui, qml, quick, quickcontrols2, and kirigami
 * When building for Android at least Qt 6.9.0 is required.

 To specify the major Qt version to use, set `QT_PACKAGE_PREFIX` (e.g. add `-DQT_PACKAGE_PREFIX:STRING=Qt6` to the CMake arguments).
-There's also `KF_PACKAGE_PREFIX` for KDE dependencies.
+There is also `KF_PACKAGE_PREFIX` for KDE dependencies.
 Note that the Qt Quick GUI always requires the same major Qt version as your KDE modules use.

 ### Building this straight